Economy & Economic Development October 2, 2024

 “We have been working for over two years now on this.
 The Old Town Tomorrow project working group evaluated four options for Old Town after LURA, and what was recommended was Downtown Development Authority,” Keating said in August.
 “A DDA was recommended as a best alternative to support businesses, serve as a unified voice for Old Town and continue to revitalize the city’s downtown while also preserving its diverse, creative and eclectic character.”

-A DDA, according to a Louisville staff memo, “is a quasi-governmental entity that provides both organization and financing for downtown revitalization efforts.
+A DDA, according to a Lafayette staff memo, “is a quasi-governmental entity that provides both organization and financing for downtown revitalization efforts.
 It operates in an accountable and transparent manner and can utilize tax increment financing to fund district improvements.
 TIF is a tool used by local governments across the country to fund improvements in a specified area without raising taxes.
 Instead, as an area’s property and sales tax revenues increase, that value is captured and reinvested to fund improvements that will help achieve a community’s desired goals.”

 Lafayette City Council voted unanimously on Tuesday for a measure that spells out the board’s support for a November ballot measure that aims to replace the Lafayette Urban Renewal Authority with a Lafayette Downtown Development Authority.